 Other investigators are mining electronic health records to compare patient responses to treatments.
 When researchers used this approach to compare two drugs that can prevent life-threatening blood clots after total joint replacement, they found that low-molecular-weight heparin increased the risk for bleeding and superficial infections, while patients who received warfarin experienced fewer postoperative infections.

 HARNESSING DATA AND TECHNOLOGY TO IMPROVE HEALTH

 The dissemination of information about research progress is essential for translating discoveries into better health.
 NIAMS recently expanded its social media presence to strengthen connections with patients and the general public, including multicultural communities.
 Efforts to reach multicultural communities include a bilingual Twitter chat that NIAMS hosted in recognition of Hispanic Heritage Month.
-NIAMS also regularly posts in Spanish on Twitter and features Spanish language resources on Facebook and Google Plus.
+NIAMS also regularly posts in Spanish on Twitter and features Spanish language resources on Facebook.